 Shammara has received the following awards: Albuquerque Business First 40 Under 40 (2016); National Bar Association Nation’s Best Advocate 40 Lawyers Under 40 Award (2017); University Of New Mexico School Of Law Alumni Promise Award (2017); State Bar Outstanding Young Lawyer Of The Year Award (2018); National Bar Association Presidential Award (2018); Super Lawyers Rising Star (2020).

-Shammara’s community involvement includes: Chair, New Mexico Sentencing Commission; Board Member, Center on Law and Poverty; Member, University of New Mexico Alumni Association Board; Fellow, American Bar Foundation; Arts Facet Chair, Albuquerque Chapter of the Links, Inc.; Member, Alpha Kappa Alpha, Sorority, Inc., Iota Xi Omega Chapter; past-President, UNM School of Law Alumni/ae Board; past Board Member-At-Large, National Bar Association; past President, New Mexico Black Lawyers Association; past Board Member, NM Board Of Bar Examiners;
+Shammara’s community involvement includes: University of New Mexico Alumni Association Board; Fellow, American Bar Foundation; Arts Facet Chair, Albuquerque Chapter of the Links, Inc.; Member, Alpha Kappa Alpha, Sorority, Inc., Iota Xi Omega Chapter; past-President, UNM School of Law Alumni/ae Board; past Board Member-At-Large, National Bar Association; past President, New Mexico Black Lawyers Association; past Board Member, NM Board Of Bar Examiners; past Chair, New Mexico Sentencing Commission; past Board Member, and Center on Law and Poverty.

 Shammara is licensed to practice in New Mexico, the U.S. District Court for the District of New Mexico, and the U.S. Court of Appeals for the Tenth Circuit.